Measuring price impact and information content of trades in a time-varying setting: The SDAMH model

-The DCS updating in Equation \eqref{qtdyn} is the baseline autoregressive recursion for the time-varying parameter obtained from a general derivation.
-In order to select the most suitable DCS specification, we run several tests using in and out-of-sample criteria.
-In particular, we evaluate autoregressive and integrated specifications for the DCS recursion.
-For the comparison of the competing specifications, we rely on the BIC and the out of sample likelihood.
-The analysis reveals that, for our dataset, the most suitable DCS specification is the integrated one, which is obtained by setting the parameters $\omega = 0$ and $\beta = 1$ in Equation \eqref{qtdyn}.
-Further details are reported in Appendix \ref{section:modelselGAS}.\\
+where the integrated autoregressive specification is motivated by the well-known return volatility time variation at the intra-day scale (\cite{buccheri2021score}).
+The DCS update in Eq.~\eqref{qtdyn} is the baseline autoregressive recursion for the time-varying impact parameter obtained from a general derivation.
+We run several tests using in-sample and out-of-sample criteria to select the most suitable DCS specification.
+In particular, we evaluate both stationary and integrated specifications for the DCS recursion.
+For selection, we rely on the BIC and the out-of-sample likelihood.
+The analysis reveals that for our dataset, the most suitable DCS specification is the integrated one, corresponding to $\omega = 0$ and $\beta = 1$.
+Further details are available in the Online Appendix \ref{section:modelselGAS}.
+In conclusion, the SDAMH model reads as